Blind Illusion: History

-On April 25, 2025, Blind Illusion got together with original vocalist David White to play a historical show supporting Death Angel and Exodus (celebrating 40 years of Bonded by Blood) at the UC Theater in Berkeley, California.
-Songs that haven't been played live in over 40 years were: Destroyer, Cry of the Banshee, Blind Sun and Walk the Iron.
+On April 25, 2025, Blind Illusion got together with original vocalist David White to play a historical show supporting Death Angel and Exodus (celebrating 40 years of Bonded by Blood) at the UC Theatre in Berkeley, California.
+Songs that have not been played live in over 40 years were: Destroyer, Cry of the Banshee, Blind Sun and Walk the Iron.
 Also, Kamikaze and Smash the Crystal were played.

+On October 25, 2025, Blind Illusion played Frost and Fire V Fest in Ventura, CA. They performed The Sane Asylum in its entirely for the first time in the band's history.

+In early 2026 Blind Illusion signed with Hectic Records/Bleeding Priest records and announced a Live album titled STAGE FLIGHT: Live At The UC Theatre due for release on October 16, 2026.
+The limited edition vinyl features a special set of songs from 1978 to 1986 featuring original Blind Illusion vocalist David White (Heathen).

+From April to May 2026 Blind Illusion entered the studio to record their fourth studio album, titled Crushing The Universe with Tom Gears (Nefarious, Ex-Blind Illusion) as producer.

-Blind Illusion is currently working on new material for their fourth studio album, titled Crushing the Universe, which is due for release later in 2025.
+Blind Illusion is currently mixing their fourth studio album, titled Crushing the Universe, which is due for release later in 2027.